Skip to main content

 More information on how to create such questions and all available options can be found in this help article.

 The data export feature in Grasple allows you to extract a detailed overview of what is happening in your course(s).
-With these exports you can build custom reports, perform a detailed content analysis, or spot area's in which students are struggling.
-To make it easier for you to filter these data-sets on sub-groups we have added the course group name to each data export which contains per-student information.
+With these exports, you can build custom reports, perform a detailed content analysis, or spot areas where students are struggling.
+To make it easier for you to filter these data-sets on sub-groups, we have added the course group name to each data export which contains per-student information.

 Read more about the available data exports in this help article.